 - Can’t match features of rival password managers

-As you’d expect, there’s robust two-factor authentication support, including TOTP (Time-Based One Time Password) authenticators, FIDO (Fast IDentity Online) compliant security keys, and previously generated backup codes.
+As you’d expect, there’s robust two-factor authentication support, including TOTP (Time-Based One Time Password) authenticators, FIDO (Fast IDentity Online) compliant security keys such as Yubikey, and previously generated backup codes.
 This is a zero-knowledge account, so resetting your master password deletes all saved passwords; but you can and should generate a recovery code.

 Should you buy it?